GabeScott/standard-works-vault/General Conference/2023 April - Remember What Matters Most.md

 # Remember What Matters Most

-*By M. Russell Ballard - Acting President of the Quorum of the Twelve Apostles*
+By President M. Russell Ballard - *Acting President of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2023 General Conference*

+>*What matters most is our relationships with Heavenly Father and His Beloved Son, our families, and our neighbors, and allowing the Spirit to guide us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2023/04/52ballard?lang=eng)

-As we remember this weekend the Savior’s triumphal entry into Jerusalem shortly before His atoning sacrifice, I recall His words of hope and comfort: “I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live.”1
+As we remember this weekend the Savior’s triumphal entry into Jerusalem shortly before His atoning sacrifice, I recall His words of hope and comfort: “I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live.”[^1]

 I love Him.
 I believe Him.
 I testify that He is the Resurrection and the Life.